Smart-Systems-Hub/docs/docs/How-to-migrate-to-0-11-0.md

-# How to migrate to Tractus-X EDC 0.11.0
+# How to migrate to version 0.11.0

 This guide explains how to migrate your connector to Tractus-X EDC version 0.11.0.